 Innovative and creative design solutions that enrich the ways in which people live, work, and play is the emphasis of the school’s undergraduate programs.
 The school offers BFA programs in 3D digital design, graphic design, industrial design, interior design, and new media design.

-Design 3D computer graphics for gaming, virtual worlds, augmented reality, medical and scientific simulations, data visualizations, motion and broadcast graphics, architectural and engineering modeling, instructional multimedia, museum exhibits, and more.
+3D design includes everything from computer graphics for gaming, virtual worlds, augmented reality, medical and scientific simulations, data visualizations, motion and broadcast graphics, architectural and engineering modeling, instructional multimedia, museum exhibits, and more.

-The School of Design offers two MFA programs — one in visual communication design and another in industrial design.
+The School of Design offers two MFA programs and an MS program.
 The MFA in visual communication design focuses on all areas of design, including graphic design, user experience/interaction design, design studies, motion graphics, and 3D digital design.
 The MFA in industrial design includes seminar courses in design history and research and studio courses focusing on sustainability and design process.
+Meanwhile, the MS in integrative design establishes a variety of creative design thinking techniques in multiple areas.